Introduction

 Energetic demands limit developmental onset of rhythmic behaviors

 The emergence of circadian sleep-wake rhythms in Drosophila larvae is advantageous as it enables long-term memory capabilities at the L3 stage24.
 Less mature larvae (L2) do not exhibit consolidated sleep-wake patterns, prompting us to ask why rhythmic behaviors do not emerge earlier in life.
 To determine if the absence of rhythmic sleep-wake patterns in L2 might be related to feeding patterns, we examined larval feeding rate (# mouth hook contractions in a 5-minute period) under constant conditions at 4 times across the day (Circadian Time [CT] 1, CT7, CT13, and CT19) in developmentally age-matched 2nd (L2) and early 3rd instar (L3; 72 hr AEL) larvae.
 While we observed no differences in feeding rate across the day in L2, we found that L3 show diurnal differences in feeding with higher feeding rate during the subjective day compared to the subjective night (Figures 1A and 1B).
-Analysis of total food intake indicated that L2 consume the same amount at CT1 and CT13; however, L3 at CT1 consume more than L3 at CT12 (Figure S1A).
+Analysis of total food intake indicated that L2 consume the same amount at CT1 and CT13; however, L3 consume more at CT1 than at CT13 (Figure S1A).
 To assess whether the daily pattern of feeding in early L3 is dependent on the canonical circadian biological clock, we examined feeding rate in null mutants for the clock gene tim25.
 We observed no differences in feeding rate across the day in L3 tim mutants indicating that the daily feeding pattern requires a functioning molecular clock (Figure 1C).
 These findings underscore the tight relationship between sleep and feeding across development as diurnal differences in sleep emerge concurrently at the L3 stage24.

 Energetic drive limits sleep rhythm development

 (A-D) Feeding rate (# of mouth hook contractions per 5 min) of L2 controls (A), L3 raised on regular (ctrl) food (B), L3 clock mutants (C), and L3 raised on low sugar (L.S.) food (D) across the day.
 (E) Sleep duration at CT1 and CT13 in L3 raised on regular (ctrl) and L.S. food.
 (F) Arousal threshold at CT1 and CT13 in L3 raised on regular (ctrl) and L.S. food.
-A-D, n=18-20 larvae; E, n=29-34 larvae; F, n= n=100-172 sleep episodes, 18 larvae per genotype.
+A-D, n=18-20 larvae; E, n=29-34 larvae; F, n=100-172 sleep episodes, 18 larvae per genotype.
 One-way ANOVAs followed by Sidak’s multiple comparisons tests [(A-D)]; Two-way ANOVAs followed by Sidak’s multiple comparison test [(E-F)].
 For this and all other figures unless otherwise specified, data are presented as mean ± SEM; n.s., not significant, *P<0.05, **P<0.01, ***P<0.001.

 To further investigate how the emergence of circadian sleep is related to changes in feeding patterns during development, we asked whether enforcing a constant (immature) feeding pattern at the L3 stage affects sleep-wake rhythms.
 First, we devised a nutritional paradigm with reduced sugar content but otherwise normal food (low sugar, 1.2% glucose, L.S.).
 Critically, this paradigm did not affect any measures of larval growth or development (Figures S1D-S1F) in contrast to numerous other diets that were assessed.
 We found that the feeding pattern in L3 raised on L.S. food closely resembled that of L2 on normal food (8% glucose), with feeding spread out across the day (Figure 1D) (Figure S1A).
-Compared to L3 raised on control food, this paradigm was also associated with loss of diurnal differences in sleep duration, sleep bout number, and arousal threshold (Figures 1E and 1F) (Figures S1B and S1C).
-Next, to avoid chronic effects of this dietary manipulation, we acutely stimulated feeding in L3 reared on normal food using thermogenetic activation of NPF+ neurons (Figure 2A; Figure S2A)26, 27.
-Like L.S. conditions, enforcing a constant feeding pattern through NPF+ neuron activation led to loss of sleep rhythms and loss of deep sleep in L3 (Figures 2B-2E; Figures S2B-S2E).
+Compared to L3 raised on control food, this paradigm was also associated with loss of diurnal differences in sleep duration, sleep bout number, and arousal threshold (indicating less deep sleep) (Figures 1E and 1F) (Figures S1B and S1C).
+Next, to avoid chronic effects of this dietary manipulation, we acutely stimulated feeding in L3 reared on normal food using thermogenetic activation of NPF+ neurons (Figure 2A; Figure S2A)26,27.
+Like L.S. conditions, enforcing a constant feeding pattern through NPF+ neuron activation led to loss of sleep rhythms and loss of deep sleep (higher arousal threshold) in L3 (Figures 2B-2E; Figures S2B-S2E).

 Immature feeding strategies limit LTM.